Based on four people sharing

 However we expect these dates to be accurate to +- 2 days either way due to the reasons mentioned above.

-What if we don't live in London?
+What if we are not based in the West?

 Do you take single sisters?